Edible Mushrooms

 Shaggy Mane Mushroom

-Shaggy Mane Mushroom, Vancouver Island, BCThe Shaggy Mane occasionally called the Lawyers Wig, is an easy-to-recognize mushroom.
+Shaggy Mane Mushroom, Vancouver Island, BCThe Shaggy Mane, occasionally called the Lawyer’s Wig, is an easy-to-recognize mushroom.
 This beautiful and kind of edible mushroom likes to grow in tight groups.
 The Shaggy Mane has an elongated shaggy cap, with brownish scales at the apex of the cap and a white stem that is straight and very smooth.
-Look for them in late summer and fall in grass, here in Sayward, I tend to see them growing along trails and at the edge of old logging roads.
+Look for them in late summer and fall in the grass.
+Here in Sayward, I tend to see them growing along trails and at the edge of old logging roads.
 Read More….

 Shaggy Parasol Mushroom

-Shaggy Parasol, Vancouver Island, BCThe common shaggy parasol fruits in late summer, often into the chill of fall.
+Edible-Mushrooms, Shaggy Parasol Mushroom, Vancouver Island, BCThe common shaggy parasol fruits in late summer, often into the chill of fall.
 It likes disturbed areas or under spruce, juniper or cedar.
 I find them growing out in the open, right in town.
-There is another mushroom called the vomiter (Chlorophyllum molybdites) that the shaggy parasol can look like them when young.
-The vomiter is properly named as you will vomit for hours if you consume it, on the other hand, the shaggy parasol is delicious.
+There is another mushroom called the vomiter (Chlorophyllum molybdites) that the shaggy parasol can look like when young.
+The vomiter is properly named, as you will vomit for hours if you consume it; on the other hand, the shaggy parasol is delicious.
 Read More….

 Shingled Hedgehog Mushroom